research-software-directory/research-software-directory/README.md

 - Workshop: Add as `presentation`, use `type: Workshop`
 - Lecture: Add as `presentation`, use `type: Lecture`

-If you still have an item that doesn't fit, please contact Tom Klaver and we'll find a Workflow and add it to this guide.
+If you still have an item that doesn't fit, please contact Tom Klaver (or open an issue in this GitHub repository) and we'll find a Workflow and add it to this guide.

 ## Example: eSalsa
 ![esalsa_example](https://raw.githubusercontent.com/Tommos0/files/master/esalsa_example.png)